conan-io/conan-io.github.io/_posts/2020-03-13-New-conan-release-1-23.markdown

 * SCM data will be stored into *conandata.yml*.
 * GCC >= 5 autodetected profile will use `libstdc++11`.

-Our objective os to minimize the impact on existing recipes when Conan 2.0 is released and start gathering feedback about the new configuration and behavior. **Be advised that this mode is only for experimenting, please do not activate this mode in a production environment!**
+Our objective is to minimize the impact on existing recipes when Conan 2.0 is released and start gathering feedback about the new configuration and behavior. **Be advised that this mode is only for experimenting, please do not activate this mode in a production environment!**